Funny-mad-Peeea/ScaiIlp/doc/readme.txt

 1.1 About
 ---------

-IlpSolverDll can provide an interface to different ILP solvers.
+ScaiIlp can provide an interface to different ILP solvers.
 Currently, the only supported solver is Cbc.

 1.2 Questions and Answers
 -------------------------

-Q: What is the purpose of IlpSolverDll?
+Q: What is the purpose of ScaiIlp?
 A: There are two.
    1. Provide a unified and simplified interface for different ILP solvers.
    2. Allow dynamic linking without having to modify the sources/makefiles of solvers that do not support this natively.